rnc/applydockerignore/README.md

 # applydockerignore

-Program to apply a dockerignore on a path
+Program to apply a dockerignore on a path.
+Typical usage might be to apply a known `.dockerignore` on a extracted tar file of a source tree.